MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 ### Edit the default role and assign it

-Next, you'll remove permissions to access asset records from the default role.
+Next, you'll remove permissions to access asset records from the default role, and then assign it to the appropriate users.

 1. Select the **Remote Assist - App User** default role.